Home Insurance Without Inspection: Options, Virtual Inspections & What to Know

 Do all home insurance companies require an inspection?

 No, not all insurers require a traditional in-person inspection.
-Newer homes, low-risk properties, or those with a clean prior inspection history may qualify for coverage with only an exterior review or self-reported questionnaire.
-However, most major carriers conduct at least some form of property evaluation — in-person, virtual, or via satellite — before binding full coverage.
+Newer homes, low-risk properties, or those with a clean prior inspection history may qualify for coverage with only an exterior review, satellite imagery check, or self-reported questionnaire.
+However, most major carriers now conduct at least some form of property evaluation, whether in-person, virtual, drone, or via satellite, before binding full coverage in 2026.

 How long does a home insurance inspection take?

-A standard in-person inspection typically takes 1–3 hours depending on the size and age of the home.
-Virtual or DIY inspections using a smartphone app generally take 30–45 minutes and can be completed at your convenience without scheduling an appointment with an inspector.
+A standard in-person inspection typically takes 1-3 hours depending on the size and age of the home.
+Virtual or DIY inspections using a smartphone app generally take 30-45 minutes and can be completed at your convenience.
+Drone-based roof inspections are the fastest option, often wrapping up in under 20 minutes with real-time data delivered to the insurer.

 Can I get home insurance if my house needs repairs?

 Yes, but with caveats.
-Some insurers will bind a policy with exclusions for problem areas and give you 30–60 days to make repairs.
+Some insurers will bind a policy with exclusions for problem areas and give you around 30 days to make repairs.
 Others may deny coverage until the issues are resolved.
-If standard insurers won't cover your home, you may need to look into surplus lines (E&S) insurers or your state's FAIR Plan as temporary coverage options.
+If standard insurers won't cover your home, you may need to look into high-risk home insurance options like surplus lines (E&S) insurers or your state's FAIR Plan as temporary coverage.

 What is a 4-point home inspection for insurance purposes?

 A 4-point inspection is a limited inspection that focuses on four key systems: the roof, electrical, plumbing, and HVAC.
-It's commonly required by insurers for homes 20–30+ years old, particularly in states like Florida.
-It's less comprehensive than a full home inspection but gives insurers the critical risk data they need to underwrite older properties.
+It's commonly required by insurers for homes 20-30+ years old, particularly in states like Florida.
+In 2026, insurers rely on 4-point inspections as a core underwriting tool that directly affects coverage decisions, not just a formality.

 Does a home inspection affect my insurance premium?